jstowers/WeddingApp/README.md

         http://localhost:8080
     ````

-3. To start the backend Node/Express server on port 3050, open a new tab in the console and from the WeddingApp root directory:
+3. To start the backend Node/Express server on port 3050, open a new tab in the console, move to the WeddingApp root directory, and run:
     ````
         $ node app.js
     ````